intel/intel-extension-for-pytorch/README.md

 ```

 ### Multi-tile training with DistributedDataParallel:
-Multi-tile ResNet50 training is verified with DistributedDataParallel (DDP) on 2-tile ATS-P. For supporting this scenario, oneCCL Bindings for Pytorch* based on oneCCL 2021.5 version shall be built and used.
+Multi-tile ResNet50 training is verified with DistributedDataParallel (DDP) on 2-tile ATS-P B0 and PVC A0.
+For supporting this scenario, oneCCL Bindings for Pytorch* based on oneCCL 2021.6 version shall be built and used.

 ```bash
 git clone -b chengjun/xpu_torch_ccl_1.10 https://github.com/intel-innersource/frameworks.ai.pytorch.torch-ccl.git